District E encompasses the area of Hug – McQueen and TMCC HS.

 “Our schools should be safe, our educators free to teach for depth and understanding, not merely be pressured to prepare students for constant and predictable test regurgitation for the sake of short term numbers vs long term functional purpose.
 We must relieve inequitable burdens placed on teachers and allow them to teach effectively from insight, passion and creativity.
 Our educators as subject matter experts and parents with interest should inform curriculum, not merely outside organizations.”

 Our children need to articulate and have a real knowledge of the struggle of our new Nation to our independence, why this is important and how our freedoms unite America as we continue to unite and form a more perfect union.
 Our Constitution and Bill of rights protect all we have.
 Our precious teachers are pressured more than ever before away from creative “human aspect teaching” and the invigorating passion that all educators once enjoyed when they decided to teach should always be theirs and if lost, restored.
 I am an advocate for teachers, educators deserve good pay and benefits.
 We must find ways to increase the funding to the National Median and reduce class sizes.
 We can find ways to lead in new effective ideas and goals for school reform and through innovation in technology and emotional areas, we can provide more grants from government programs.
 Our teachers and students must be in a safe learning environment 24/7 and we can do this now.
 We must not tolerate any abuse to teachers by students and or abuse from students to students.
 Everyone deserves a good education and those that are disruptive must be given help early.
 If we believe in and revere the justice system in place for adults, that cannot govern themselves; we must also do the same for our students to support a sense of moral obligation and expectation.
 Our teachers need the burden of resistance to teaching lifted away as soon as possible.
 All behavioral problems must be mitigated in practical effective ways to allow for a safe and healthy learning environment.
 Plans for the internal and external safety of our schools can be re-enforced as well as our technological platform and safeguarding.
 A child that doesn’t believe in themselves or have hope tends to be disruptive, let’s trade that in for opportunity afforded to each child.
 We must back-up, empower and support our Teachers and School Police Officers with the resources and assistance they need and remove interfering factors and barriers.
-We must value our school Employees and honor their contributions.
+We must value our Professional Service Employees, Classified employees and honor their contributions.
 Our educators are doing an excellent job, let’s give um a hand.
 I will support any measure to give teachers the ability to teach objectively and creatively, because every child is different and every educator needs the freedom and latitude to teach.
 We must expand upon and reform our core curriculum, and teachers as the subject matter experts will properly inform us on this with our parents.
 I would vote for a panel mixed with teachers, parents, curriculum experts and the community to look at curriculum and send out surveys that request information from parents with their opinions and ideas of importance before curriculum reform.
-School is not a place to teach social-construct or stereotype, but to teach academia, emotional maturity/intelligence and learn to judge others by a character of respect, attitude and honor ALONE in our free nation, not to force any object of thought or bias.
+School is not a place to teach social-construct, open sexuality, or stereotype, but to teach academia, emotional maturity/intelligence and learn to judge others by a character of respect, attitude and honor ALONE in our free nation, not to force any object of thought or bias.
 We must represent the community rightly and teach for truth, understanding and depth.
+Children belong to parents and educators are honored.
 We must find ways to retain and incentivize our educators and champion higher learning programs to support and enhance more thorough subject matter training.

 Take the handcuffs off teachers so they can do their work and invest in those that invest in our children.